tomphp/PhpBook/03-methodologies-techniques-and-tools.md

 }
 ```

-In the example above we chosen the simple rule that anything with an `@` symbol
+In the example above we chose the simple rule that *anything with an `@` symbol
-in it could be an email address (obviously in production code this needs to be
+in it could be an email address* (obviously in production code this needs to be
 more strict).
-If you study the code you will find that there is no way that you
+If you study the code above you will find that there is no way
-can get it create an instance with an email address which does not contain an
+that you can create an instance with an email address which does not contain an
 `@` symbol.
 This is good design.

 In another example consider implementing a collection words which maintains a